kelithius/projectduck/docker/README.md

 4. No projects are defined in the configuration

 This ensures that misconfigurations are caught early rather than causing runtime issues.

+## Hot Configuration Reload

+**ProjectDuck automatically monitors the `projects.json` file for changes** and updates the configuration in memory without requiring a container restart.
+This means:

+- You can edit `projects.json` on the host system
+- Changes are detected and applied automatically
+- Simply refresh the web page to see updated project configurations
+- No need to restart the container for configuration changes

 ## Quick Start